-Research studies regarding the consumption of alcohol being healthy may be misleading to the public.
-Scientists have found that one glass of red wine per day can be beneficial for your health, yet most people don’t realize the standard pour of wine is 5 oz.
-This is well below the halfway mark of a standard wine glass, not what most people would consider a ‘glass’ of wine.
+Research indicating that the consumption of alcohol can be healthy may be misleading to the public.
+Scientists have found that one glass of red wine per day can be beneficial for your health, but most people don’t realize that the standard pour of wine is five ounces.
+This is well below the halfway mark of a standard wine glass, not what most people would consider a “glass” of wine.
 Most people simply don’t consume alcohol in small enough quantities to be considered healthy, as the studies suggest.

-Drinking a moderate or heavy amount of alcohol has been scientifically shown to have effects on your entire body.
-For those struggling with an alcohol addiction, drinking only one serving of alcohol is not an option.
-In their struggle with alcohol, their tolerance and dependency grow day-by-day.
-As a result, they consume increasingly large amounts of alcohol and every vital organ in their body is affected.
+Drinking a moderate or heavy amount of alcohol has been scientifically shown to have negative effects on your entire body.
+For those struggling with alcohol addiction, drinking only one serving of alcohol is not an option.
+In their struggle with alcohol, their tolerance and dependency grow day by day.
+As a result, they consume increasingly large amounts of alcohol, and every vital organ in their body is affected.

 When a person thinks about alcohol as damaging to their body, the liver always comes to mind.
-A healthy liver works to aid food digestion, filter toxins, and enables nutrient absorption.
+A healthy liver works to aid food digestion, filter toxins, and enable nutrient absorption.
 Drinking alcohol, even in moderation, can damage the liver.
-After initial damage, the liver works to repair itself, but isn’t always successful.
+After this damage, the liver works to repair itself, but it isn’t always successful.

 Liver Pains After Drinking